lammps/lammps/doc/src/neighbor.rst

 single set of bins is defined to search over for all atom types.
 This can be inefficient if one pair of types has a very long cutoff, but other type pairs have a much shorter cutoff.
-The *multi* style uses different sized bins for groups of different sized particles.
+The *multi* style uses different sized bins for collections of different sized particles.
 Different sets of bins are then used to construct the neighbor lists as as further described by Shire, Hanley, and Stratford :ref:`(Shire) <bytype-Shire>`.
 This imposes some extra setup overhead, but the searches themselves may be much faster.
-By default, separate groups of particles are defined for each atom type.
-For systems with two or more types with similar cutoffs, one can reduce the extra overhead by defining custom groupings using the :doc:`neigh_modify <neigh_modify>` command.
+By default, separate collections of particles are defined for each atom type.
+For systems with two or more types with similar cutoffs, one can reduce the extra overhead by defining custom collections using the :doc:`neigh_modify <neigh_modify>` command.
 See the :doc:`comm_modify mode bytype <comm_modify>` command for compatible communication options that may be beneficial for simulations of this kind.